 What is JEST?

 JEST is Joint Entrance Screening Test.
 It is a screening test conducted for the candidates who wants to pursue M.Sc., Integrated Ph.D. and Ph.D. programmes.
-Joint Entrance Screening Test 2018 will be conducted in second week of February.
+Joint Entrance Screening Test 2019 will be conducted in the month of February 2019.
 JEST Exam is conducted for the following subjects:

 Theoretical Computer Science